jsor/domestique/README.md

 ```

 Returns an `array` of keyboard focusable ("tabbable") elements in the DOM which
-are descendants of the `document` or the `element` specified as optional second
+are descendants of the `document` or the `element` specified as optional first
 argument.

 Unlike [`focusable()`](#focusable), the array **only** includes elements which